 The Note 8 comes with last year’s Android Nougat (7.1.1) instead of this year’s Android Oreo (8.0) update.
 The S8s are already in testing for the Oreo update, but there hasn’t been any word on when Oreo will arrive on the Note.

-Samsung has cleaned up its infamous Touchwiz skin and renamed it Samsung Experience.
+Samsung also cleaned up its infamous Touchwiz skin and renamed it Samsung Experience.
 This is by far the best looking skin Samsung has ever slapped on a phone.
-It’s still packed with features, but feels cleaner and lighter than Touchwiz ever did.
+It’scleaner and lighter than Touchwiz, but still packed with features.

 However, the Note 8 offers more options when using apps in split-screen mode.
 Tapping the app divider brings up a menu of actions to switch app positions, turn apps into “pop-up” windows, or snap part of an app to the top of the screen.
 You can’t do any of this on other Android phones without a third party app.

 Take things a step further, the Note 8 lets you create app pairs that launch two apps at the same time.
-Sadly, you can only create and access app pairs from the Edge Panel and they could be added to the home screen too.
+Sadly, you can only create and access app pairs from the Edge Panel, but not the home screen.

 NOTE 8 NEW S-PEN FEATURES